 “The story that has to be told is that in the big spectrum of things, nobody's really put nursing homes high on the PPE list,” he said.
 “And we should have been one of the first ones to be put on that list, in terms of the vulnerable population that we're caring for.”

 Responding to his urgent plea, the town of Brookhaven donated gowns.
 Sganga estimated that the home has a seven- to 10-day supply.
-Sganga, in a statement Thursday night, said the home has “an adequate amount of supplies, which are replenished from a variety of sources on a daily basis.”
-He said the donations from groups have been "overwhelming and heartwarming.”
+In a letter to families on Tuesday, he said the facility had adequate supplies of all PPE.

 Caruso believes the home failed to quarantine COVID-19 patients based on a conversation she had with one of her father’s caregivers on April 1.